BonsaiDen/JavaScript-Garden/doc/en/types/equality.md

-## Equality and Comparisons
+## Equality and comparisons

-JavaScript has two different ways of comparing the values of objects for else equality.
+JavaScript has two different ways of comparing the values of objects for equality.

-### The Equals Operator
+### The equals operator

 The equals operator consists of two equal signs: `==`

-JavaScript features *weak typing*, that means, the equals operator does **coerce** types in order to compare them.
+JavaScript features *weak typing*, that means, that the equals operator **coerces** types in order to compare them.

     ""           ==   "0"           // false
     0            ==   ""            // true